 In fact, if anyone knows how difficult it can be to overcome poverty and struggle, it is me.
 Jamel Jackson.
 A credited personal trainer and life coach for the past 8 years.
 A college educated man from Alfred State College and Penn Foster College.
 A poor kid from the Linden Projects, one of the worst areas of Brooklyn (East New York City).
 A fatherless child separated from my parents because of the 80’s crack epidemic.

 I’ve lived the unfortunate narrative of a man who sought my father figure through the streets.
-I’ve joined gangs and lived reckless with an addiction to getting money.
-Not understanding how my addiction of money had adverse consequences.
-As a father of two, it is my duty to protect my children but as a grown, successful man of color, it is my duty to mentor young people and help them see the beauty in knowledge.
+I’ve joined gangs and lived recklessly with an addiction to getting money.
+Not understanding how my addiction to money had adverse consequences.
+As a father of two, it is my duty to protect my children but as a grown, successful man of color, it is my duty to mentor young people and helps them see the beauty in knowledge.

 I want to help those who are going through family issues, personal issues, existential problems such as feeling lost and alone in society.
-My mission is to provide some sort of direction for them to get them and keep them on the path of greatness within their selves.
-I want children in the inner cities to have a chance to become something meaningful with in this society.
+My mission is to provide some sort of direction for them to get them and keep them on the path to greatness within their selves.
+I want children in the inner cities to have a chance to become something meaningful within this society.

-I want to help them build a purpose for themselves and teach them to LIVE not waste their lives for nothing or maintain a life with a lack of fulfillment.
-I was told that all children were born to be great but first they have to know how great they can become.
+I want to help them build a purpose for themselves and teach them to LIVE not waste their lives for anything or maintain a life with a lack of fulfillment.
+I was told that all children were born to be great but first, they have to know how great they can become.

 The future belongs to those who prepare for it today.

 – Malcolm X